gggraph/p-graph/README.md

 *  Hold **[control]** key above a block to see its documentation.
 *  Hold **[control]** key to interact with specific block in edit mode (default mode).

-## Outputs
+## Processing

-**P-Graph can output graphics to any canvas**.

-Left side of interface is the main screen where any block's code will draw by default.
-Most **HTML5 canvas graphics command** are implemented to blocks'code.
-For example, **[pix]** block will draw a pixel to the current screen. **[rect]** block will fill a rectangle, etc..

-Double clicking on the main screen will open a mini portable screen which can be more convenient to work with!

-**It uses the Web Audio API**.
+**P-Graph can do audio and visual rendering**.

+**It uses AudioWorkletProcessor** to process audio signals.
+Most arithmetic function of Pd is here.
 Read audio documentation to get further.
-See [a dummy patch of a single-oscillator synth](https://raw.githubusercontent.com/gggraph/p-graph/main/git-content/synthseq.mp4)

 https://user-images.githubusercontent.com/62741099/193688893-0c391145-5455-455b-b7a4-5341fa7a384d.mp4

 **An example of a polyphonic FM synth with 16-voices.
 6 oscillators per voice.
 One ADSR enveloppe per oscillator** **This patch can be loaded in example>sound>dx7**

+Left side of interface is the main screen where any block's code will draw by default.
+Most **HTML5 canvas graphics command** are implemented as block.
+For example, **[pix]** block will draw a pixel to the current screen. **[rect]** block will stroke a rectangle, etc..

 https://user-images.githubusercontent.com/62741099/194303052-c7405d6f-fd4e-4b53-9f0c-63b9fc24d754.mp4

-**An example of a simple 3D viewer which render Stanford tea pot using vector mathematics in a customizable render pipe line.**
+**An example of a simple 3D viewer which render Stanford tea pot .obj using vector mathematics in a customizable render pipe line.**
 **This patch can be loaded in example>visual>3D**

 ## Code editor